frozenspider/fs-common-utils/README.md

 Also provides `Long.hhMmSsString` and `Throwable.stackTraceString`.

-To import them all, either extend `org.fs.utility.Imports` or import `org.fs.utility.Imports._` - whichever you deem fit.
+To import them all, use `import org.fs.utility.Imports._`.

 ### Stopwatch